Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Introduction and Related Work

 \citet{DeVenancio2023} proposed a hybrid method for fire detection based on spatial and temporal patterns, combining CNN-based visual pattern analysis with temporal dynamics to reduce false positives in fire detection.
 Additionally, \citet{Marjani2023} introduced "FirePred," a hybrid multi-temporal CNN model for wildfire spread prediction, emphasizing the importance of considering varying temporal resolutions in fire prediction models.

-These systems have been applied to support wildfire management decisions. \citet{Bot2022} conducted a systematic review of applications of machine learning techniques for wildfire management decision support.
-Their emphasis was on summarizing applications across different case studies, machine learning methods, case study locations, and performance metrics, highlighting the potential of machine learning in enhancing fire management decision support.
+Obviously, video-based early wildfire detection is strongly link to dataset quality, an issue we discuss next.

-Concerning the datasets, at first view many of them can be found in the literature with a focus on wildfire detection.
-Nevertheless works such as \cite{Toulouse2017,Sharma17EANN,Foggia2015TCS} are actually fire detection datasets, containing pictures of fires at an already advance stage.
-In this work, as we mainly focus on smoke plumes in order to detect early wildfires from watchtowers, we discard the (easier) task of fire detection.
+\paragraph*{Wildfire datasets}At a first glance, many of the datasets found in the literature could be useful for early wildfire detection.
+However, a deeper dive in those datasets show that they contain pictures of fires at an already advance stage, as exemplified in works such as \cite{Toulouse2017,Sharma17EANN,Foggia2015TCS}.
+In this work, where the accent is put over \textit{early} wildfire detection, we mainly focus on smoke plumes in order to detect early wildfires from watchtowers.
+As such, we discard the (easier) task of fire detection.
 In this context, it is notable to remark that only a very few of the datasets containing annotations for the smoke plume detection are publicly available.

-In general, there are two main sources of videos for smoke plumes detection in the wild that are available online: \cite{HPWREN2023} (High Performance Wireless Research \& Education Network) and \citet{ALERTWildfire2023}.
+In general, there are two main sources of videos for smoke plumes detection in the wild that are available online: \citet{HPWREN2023} (High Performance Wireless Research \& Education Network) and \citet{ALERTWildfire2023}.
 These two sources were used to create several datasets.
 Leveraging the camera network of the HPWREN, \citep{Dewangan2022,Govil2020,Mankind2023} propose annotated datasets for early wildfire detection, while other works \citep{Schaetzen2020,Yazdi2022,Mankind2023} propose datasets obtained from the ALERTWildfire network.
-Finally, from private sources and not publicly available, \citet{Fernandes2022} constructed a dataset of 35k images from Portugal that are annotated in smoke plumes.
+Finally, from private sources and \textbf{not publicly available}, \citet{Fernandes2022} constructed a dataset of 35k images from Portugal that are annotated in smoke plumes.
 It is composed of 14,125 images that contain smoke plumes and 21,203 that do not.